Jane is a professional Actor, Writer and Storyteller.

 She is originally from the South East of England, and now based in the West Midlands.
 As well as writing scripts and stories, she regularly performs her own material.
 She has an MPhil in Playwriting from the University of Birmingham and First Class BA Hons in Drama from Bristol University.

-Based in the West Midlands, Jane’s writing also reflect her roots in the South East of England and her travels around the world.
-Her memoir Slum Songs in the Sun is set in Africa and has been regularly broadcast on BBC Radio 4.
+Jane’s writing reflects her roots in the South East and also her experience of travelling around the world.
+Her memoir Slum Songs in the Sun – set in the outskirts of Nairobi, Africa – has been broadcast a few times on BBC Radio 4.

-As an actor, Jane is currently appearing in the multi-award winning film, 7 Days produced by Pixel Revolution Films.
-The film tells the true-life story of local hero and famous marathon runner, Blind Dave Healey.
+Jane’s last on-screen performance was in the multi-award winning film 7 Days.
+It tells the true-life story of local hero and famous marathon runner, Blind Dave Healey.
 Amazingly, he ran 7 marathons on 7 continents in 7 days.
 Totally blind!

-An inspirational story, the film premiered to a full house at Birmingham REP earlier this year and is now on wider release.
-It has already scooped up top awards in film festivals in Los Angelos, Europe and India.
+Produced by Pixel Revolution Films, the film premiered to a full house at Birmingham REP in 2019 and has enjoyed a wider release around the world since then.
+On the way, it scooped up top awards in film festivals in Los Angelos, Europe and India.
 See News.

 She is a full member of The Writers’ Guild and British Actors Equity.

-Her acting career as Jane Campion spanned work in BBC radio dramas, national, regional and West End theatre.
-This included seasons at Chichester, Pitlochry and Edinburgh Festival Theatres.
+In her earlier career, Jane worked in a variety of regional and London theatres.
+Her acting work included BBC radio dramas, national, regional and West End theatre.
+This also included seasons at Chichester, Pitlochry and Edinburgh Festival Theatres.